-All BaSO4 samples precipitated from water samples are prepared and analyzed in batches of a maximum of 80 per day, and all samples are analyzed in duplicate.
+All samples are prepared and analyzed in batches of a maximum of 80 per day, and all samples are analyzed in duplicate.
 Six aliquots of three internationally distributed isotopic reference materials with different $\delta^{34}$ S values are analyzed at the beginning of a batch.
-Four of them are depleted in S, one is enriched in S, and one has an intermediate value.
-A set of these three reference materials also is interspersed among the samples.
+Four of them are depleted in $^{34}$ S, two are enriched in $^{34}$ S, and one has an intermediate value.
+A set of these three reference materials is also interspersed among the samples.
 At least one reference material set is analyzed for every 10 unknowns.
-The amount of sulfur in the reference materials must be in the same range as that of the samples.
+The amount of sulfur in the reference materials should be in the same range as that of the samples.
+Therefore, every sample must be preanalyzed to obtain its S concentration unless it is provided by the customer.
+If the S concentration is unknown and cannot be determined before isotopic analysis, a sequence of reference materials containing different amounts of S must be analyzed to determine a mass-dependent correction factor.
+The C or N concentration also may be necessary to apply the correct dilution with He to the CO2 or N2 to avoid peak interference of the SO2 peak.

-The procedure involves loading the autosampler carousel with capsules containing an appropriate amount of sample in sequence according to the "Template" (Appendix E), loading a new sample heading (including sample weights) into the "Sequence Table" in ISODAT 2.0 of the IRMS software, choosing the appropriate "Method," and starting sequence acquisition (Appendix F).
-After the analyses are completed, data are exported (Appendix G) to a Zip disk or "memory stick" from the ISODAT 2.0 database and transferred (Appendix H) to the LIMS-LSI system and Data Back-Up computer.
-Final daily correction factors are determined by LIMS-LSI (Appendix I), based on the daily analyses of reference materials using equations 3, 4, and 5 below, which are presented with numerical values:
+The procedure involves loading the autosampler carousel with capsules that contain an appropriate amount of sample in sequence according to the "Template" (Appendix D), loading a new sample heading (including sample weights) into the "Sequence Table" in ISODAT 2.0 of the IRMS software, choosing the appropriate "Method," and starting sequence acquisition (see Appendix E).
+After the analyses are completed, the data are exported (Appendix F) to a Zip disk or "memory stick" from the ISODAT 2.0 database and transferred (Appendix G) to the LIMS-LSI and the Data Back-Up computer.
+Final daily correction factors are determined with the LIMS-LSI (Appendix H), based on the daily analyses of reference materials using equations 3, 4, and 5, which are presented with example numerical values:

-$$-34.05 \ \% = m \times \delta^{34} S{\text{IAEA-SO-6-working ref.gas}} + b$$ (3)
+$$-34.05 \%0 = m \times \delta^{34} S{IAEA-SO-6 - workingref.gas} + b$$ (3)

-$$+0.50 \% = m \times \delta^{34} S{\text{IAEA-SO-5 - working ref.gas}} + b$$ (4)
+$$+0.50 \% = m \times \delta^{34} S{IAEA-SO-5 - workingref.gas} + b$$ (4)

-$$+21.10 \ \text{\%} = m \times \delta^{34} \text{S}{\text{NBS127-working ref.gas}} + b \tag{5}$$
+$$+21.10 \% = m \times \delta^{34} S{NBS127 - workingref.gas} + b$$ (5)

-The values $-34.05 \ \%0$ , $+0.5 \ \%0$ , and $+21.1 \ \%0$ are the accepted values of the international reference materials IAEA-SO-6, IAEA-SO-5, and NBS 127, respectively.
-The $\delta^{34}S{ref-workingrefgas}$ values in equations 3-5 are the daily mean delta values of the respective international reference materials relative to the working reference gas; b is the additive correction factor, and m is the expansion-coefficient correction factor.
-When two or more reference materials with different isotopic compositions are analyzed, the correction for sample blank does not need to be applied if the magnitude of the blank in the samples and reference materials is identical.
-However, if a single reference material is analyzed, only one-point calibration is possible; therefore, a blank correction must be applied.
+The values -34.05 ‰, +0.50 ‰, and +21.1 ‰ are the assigned values of the international reference materials IAEA-SO-6, IAEA-SO-5, and NBS 127, respectively.
+The $\delta^{34}S{ref-workingrefgas}$ values in equations 3, 4, and 5 are the mean daily delta values of the respective international reference materials relative to the working reference gas; b is the additive correction factor, and m is the expansion coefficient correction factor.
+When two or more reference materials with different $\delta^{34}S$ values are analyzed, the correction for sample blank does not need to be applied if the magnitude of the blank in the samples and reference materials is identical.
+However, if a single reference material is analyzed, only one-point calibration is possible; therefore, a blank should be interspersed with unknowns and a blank correction should be applied.